Test your vision with 3 different eye charts

 What does "20/20" mean in an eye test?

-Eye charts can be configured in various ways, but generally, if during an eye test you can read the big E at the top but none of the letters lower than that, your vision is considered 20/200.
+Eye charts can be configured in various ways.
+Generally, if you can read the big "E" at the top of the chart, but none of the letters lower than that, your vision is considered 20/200.

 Eye chart limitations

-Schwiegerling, J. Field Guide to Visual and Ophthalmic Optics.
-SPIE Press.
+Field Guide to Visual and Ophthalmic Optics.
+Schwiegerling, J. SPIE Press.
 2004.

 Can Jaeger numbers be standardized.
-ARVO Annual Meeting abstract.
-Investigative Ophthalmology & Visual Science.
+ARVO Annual Meeting abstract, Investigative Ophthalmology & Visual Science.
 May 2007.

+Theory and Practice of Optics and Refraction.
 Khurana, AK.
-Theory and Practice of Optics and Refraction.
 Elsevier India.
 2008.